How to Import Data via REST API into Magento 2

 Since HTTP is oriented around verbs and resources, we should draw your attention to verbs.
 GET and POST are widely used and recognized by all developers.
 At the same, there are two fewer mainstream verbs – PUT and DELETE.
 All four verbs are applied to resources following the server instructions.

-A user database managed by a web service will help us illustrate the situation behind REST API in more details.
+A user database managed by a web service will help us illustrate the situation behind REST API in more detail.
 The service utilizes a custom JSON-based hypermedia.
 You can assign the application/json+userdb mimetype to it.
 Alternatively, it can be application/whatever+userdb, for instance, XML.
 The same fact about the client and the server is that both have been programmed to understand the specified format.
 But there is one problem: they don’t know anything about each other.

 That’s where the REST API standard becomes helpful.
 It spends almost all its descriptive effort to define the media types used for representing resources and driving the app state.
 Alternatively, REST API can define extended relation names and hypertext-enabled markup used by the existing standard media types.